University of Melbourne

 The 100-point Master of Entrepreneurship consists of:

-- Four compulsory subjects (50 points).
+- Four compulsory subjects (50 points)

-- One elective subject from the approved elective options (12.5 points).
+- One elective subject from the approved elective options (12.5 points)

-Students must complete ALL of the following subjects:
+Students must complete all of the following subjects:

 - Business Model Innovation